 The site was used for cutlery grinding from around 1751.
 In 1762 it was converted to a tilt-forge and in 1897 to a wire-drawing mill.
 Water power was replaced by oil and then electricity.
 It was the last working site in the valley, closing in the 1950s.
+Few traces of the buildings survive, but the weir, mill dam and tail goit can still be seen.

 History (C. 1750S–1950s)